Graph theoretic and algorithmic aspect of the equitable coloring problem in block graphs: Equitable Coloring and independent sets of block graphs

 Thus, the parameterization with respect to the vertex cover of $G$, $\tau(G)$, is equivalent to that of with respect to its matching number, $\nu(G)$.
 Theorem \ref{thm:fiala:cover} and Lemma \ref{lem:Redparam} imply

 \begin{corollary} EQUITABLE COLORING is FPT when parameterized by the matching number. \end{corollary}

 One can try to strengthen this result.
-Since in any graph we can ask about the parameterization with respect to $\tau(G)-\nu(G)$. \textsc{Equitable coloring} is NP-hard for bipartite graphs \cite{bod:part}.
+Since in any graph we can ask about the parameterization with respect to $\tau(G)-\nu(G)$. \textsc{Equitable coloring} is NP-hard for bipartite graphs (cf. \cite{bod:part}).
 In these graphs, the difference $\tau(G)-\nu(G)$ is zero, thus the problem is paraNP-hard with respect to $\tau(G)-\nu(G)$, and hence unlikely to be FPT with respect to it.
+Observe that in any graph $G$,